 A set of calculations to validate your VASP installation

-A collection of VASP calculations that can be used with the beetest program to validate a VASP installation.
-There are three test suites:
+A collection of VASP calculations that can be used with the Behave testing framework for Python to validate a VASP installation.
+There are currently five test suites:

-- quick: a small test suite with simple calculations that completes quickly
+- basic: a small test suite with simple calculations that completes quickly.

-- geoopt: various kinds of geometry optimization of Si cell
+- geometry: various kinds of geometry optimization of Si cell.

 - Updated calculations to use the latest PBE POTCARs (released in April 2012)